jhroemer/jhroemer.github.io/src/content/posts/WIP-publish-cli-vs-workflow.md

 - Need to have registry saved in .npmrc file?
 - Local .npmrc file?
 - TODO: how to load in auth token in workflow
+- Easier for a team, one-time setup and then everyone can use it.
+Non-technical people could even generate a release.